How to Renew a Car Registration in Missouri

 While you do need this official notice to renew your license plates online, you can still renew your registration credentials in person or by mail if you do not receive a notice from the department.
 However, this entails completing an application to renewing your credentials in person or by mail.

-How to Perform Your Missouri Car Registration Check and Renewal
+Performing Your Missouri Car Registration Check and Renewal

 You can perform a car reg check to verify the status of your Missouri license plates prior to renewing your registration credentials.
 By completing this simple online process, you will learn about the requirements you may need to meet prior to renewing your license plates.